 This statue is 23 stories high and the staircase leading to the statue is surrounded by enormous dragon sculptures that look super cool.
 I would recommend visiting here at sunrise.
 When the sunlight falls on the dragon statues as the sun sets, it makes a beautiful scene along with a great moment to take pictures.

-While everyone seems to focus around the dragons and the big statue of Guan Yin, this 9 tier pagoda is quite different and interesting in my opinion.
+While everyone seems to focus on the dragons and the big statue of Guan Yin, this 9-tier pagoda is quite different and interesting in my opinion.
 The architecture of this temple is a traditional mix of the Lanna-Chinese style and it’s like no other.
-Generally, the chedis are golden in color but this one is so unique and 9 storied.
+Generally, the chedis are golden in color but this one is so unique and 9-storied.

 The whole aura of the place is calm and serene.
 This place is more sacred to people who come to worship so you will see a lot of monks around the temple.
 Make sure to be respectful and quiet at all times during your visit.

 Each tier has its own balcony from where you can look out to the temple’s surroundings.
 Additionally, every single one of the 9 tiers features an incredible wooden Buddha statue.
 The ground floor of the temple is the most spacious, with enough room to sit and relax.

 What stands out about this temple is "Pob Chok Dhamma Chedi".

 The unusual shape is a pointed shape that combines Chinese and Lanna arts.
 The red roof has dragon statues stretching on either side of the stairs.
 Inside the chedi enshrines various Buddha images and arhats. and is enshrined Guan Yin is carved from large sandalwood.